-C-a & C-e Nove to the beginning and end of the line.
+$\smallsetminus$ Move to the beginning and end of the line.
 Type some text in your shell, use the keystrokes to move to the beginning and end of the line.

+M-f, M-b

-- M-f & M-b Move forward and back a word at a time, but note that this doesn't always work; the keystroke might instead invoke menu functions instead.
-Thankfully, some Linux systems, Ubuntu included, define Ctrl+LeftArrow and Ctrl+RightArrow for the same task. - Backspace & C-h ▶ Delete character to the left of the cursor.
-Knowing about C-h can be useful, because Backspace is not always reliable on some systems. - Del, C-d Delete character to the right of the cursor. - C-w Delete the word to the left of the cursor.
+Move forward and back a word at a time, but note that this doesn't always work; the keystroke might instead invoke menu functions instead.
+Thankfully, some Linux systems, Ubuntu included, define Ctrl+LeftArrow and Ctrl+RightArrow for the same task.

+Editing commands

+Backspace, C-h

+$\smallsetminus$ Delete character to the left of the cursor.
+Knowing about C-h can be useful, because Backspace is not always reliable on some systems.

+Del, C-d

+Delete character to the right of the cursor.

+C-w

+$\searrow$ Delete the word to the left of the cursor.
 Type a few words in the shell, then use C-w to erase them, word by word.
 This is much faster than using backspace.
+It can be faster to erase and retype a whole word than to use backspace.

+$\smallsetminus$ Abort the current command being entered.
+Begin typing a command, and then type C-c, to see it disappear.

-It can be faster to erase and retype a whole word than to use backspace. - C-1 Clear screen.
-This commonly also means redraw screen in various full-screen terminal applications, such as editors. - C-r ♠ Start searching backwords in your history, incrementally.
+Clear screen.
+This commonly also means redraw screen in various full-screen terminal applications, such as editors.

+History commands

+C-r

+Start searching backwords in your history, incrementally.

 For example, assume you had in your command history a command that mentioned a file dhcpd.conf.
-You can then type $(\mathbf{C-r})$ and then start typing $(\mathbf{dhcpd.conf})$ , as you type each character, you will be shown items in your history that match.
-You can type $(\mathbf{C-r})$ again to show matches earlier in your history.
+You can then type C-r and then start typing dhcpd.conf, as you type each character, you will be shown items in your history that match.
+You can type C-r again to show matches earlier in your history.